 Even the strongest passwords can get compromised.
-2-step verification, or 2-factor authentication, solves that problem by letting you use your password and your phone to log into an online account.
-That way, even if someone steals your password, they still won’t be able to log into your account (unless they’ve somehow also stolen your phone).
+Two-step verification, or two-factor authentication, solves that problem by requiring you to use your password and your phone to log in to an online account.
+That way, even if your password gets stolen, the thieves won’t be able to log in to your account (unless they’ve somehow also stolen your phone).

 Several U.S. cities have experienced “epidemic” levels of smartphone theft in recent years.
 You can help curb the effectiveness of mobile theft by encrypting your smartphone.
 If you have a device with iOS 10 or later, enabling encryption is as easy as setting a passcode.
 Encrypting on an Android device is slightly less straightforward, but still advisable.

 HTTPS is the secure version of HTTP.
 You can usually tell whether you’re connecting to a site through HTTPS by checking the address bar.
 But because even major websites sometimes link back to unencrypted HTTP, the EFF has developed a browser extension called HTTPS Everywhere that reroutes all requests to these sites to HTTPS.